Cracking Up (1983 film)

-Cracking Up is a 1983 American comedy film directed by and starring Jerry Lewis, his last film as a director and last film for Warner Bros.
+Cracking Up is a 1983 American comedy film directed by and starring Jerry Lewis, his last feature film as a director.
 Originally titled Smorgasbord, it was filmed in 1981 and 1982 and only received limited distribution in the United States.
 Lewis wrote the screenplay with Bill Richmond, his writing collaborator on films such as The Nutty Professor and The Patsy.
 The film contains a series of short comic sketches, set pieces and blackout gags.

 Plot

 Warren Nefron is a klutz who cannot do anything right.
 He tells his problems to his psychiatrist, Dr. Pletchick.
 Through a series of flashbacks Nefron's life story is told.

 Warren is such a failure that even his many attempts to commit suicide fail.
 Dr. Pletchick cures Warren with hypnosis, but all of Nefron's problems get transferred to him as a result.

 Warren and a young woman attend a film titled Smorgasbord (the film's original title).